0

 Demographics

-The percentage of adults in Stroud with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.04% of adults in Stroud have a bachelor's degree or advanced degree.
+The citizens of Stroud are slightly less educated than the national average of 21.84% for the average city or town: 14.82% of adults in Stroud have a bachelor's degree or advanced degree

 The most common language spoken in Stroud is English.
 Other important languages spoken here include Italian and Native American languages.